Chelsea City Council members sworn in - Shelby County Reporter

 Chelsea City Council members sworn in

-CHELSEA – Members the Chelsea City Council took oaths of office for a new term during a swearing-in ceremony held on Monday, Nov.
+CHELSEA – Members of the Chelsea City Council took oaths of office for a new term during a swearing-in ceremony held on Monday, Nov.
 2.

 Shelby County Probate Judge Allison Boyd conducted the ceremony, in which Mayor Tony Picklesimer, Place 1 Councilmember Cody Sumners, Place 2 Councilmember Scott Weygand, Place 3 Councilmember Chris Grace, Place 4 Councilmember Tiffany Bittner and Place 5 Councilmember Casey Morris took their oaths of office before an audience of their families.